chickensoft-games/chickensoft_site/blog/2022-11-27-godot-unity-alternative/index.md

   -- --title "MyGodot3Game"
 ```

 A Chicken template (or egg 🐣, if you will) contains an `EDIT_ACTIONS.json` file which describes the actions chicken should perform to customize the template based on input values.
 When running `chicken egg crack`, arguments after `--` are given directly to the template to satisfy its required inputs.
-To learn more about making and using eggs, hop on over to the [Chicken readme][Chicken]!
+To learn more about making and using eggs, hop on over to the [Chicken readme][chicken]!

 ## 🎬 Conclusion